 This is a letter issued by the bank or any financial institution stating explicitly how much money the account holder has, in which accounts, and how the institution thinks he is solvent enough to sponsor you for your UK trip.
 This letter comes along with the bank statement if you ask the bank officials about this.
 Here is an example.

 You can download a PDF copy of this here.

 DISCLAIMER: The above template of a solvency certificate is what my financial institution agreed to follow.
 For different banks, they have their own template and they may not be willing to follow exactly what it is here.
-It’s alright.
-As long as they are providing a “Solvency Certificate”, that serves the purpose.
+It's alright.
+As long as they are providing a "Solvency Certificate" or a "Certificate of Investment", that serves the purpose.
 Make sure the paper has the following things:

 - Logo of the Bank / Institution

 - Contact details of the Bank / Institution

 - Official Memo no with the date the certificate is being issued